-Physical and orthopedic therapy help you recover from an injury or surgery, and can improve functional movement when you have chronic conditions such as arthritis.
+Orthopedic therapy helps you recover from an injury or surgery, and can improve functional movement when you have a chronic condition.
+We can address a wide range of issues, including arthritis, work injuries, sports injuries, urinary incontinence, speech and communication issues, vestibular and balance issues, recovery from cancer treatment, and pain management.
 Occupational therapy can help you with the work of daily life.
-At St. Luke's Rehabilitation our services can address a wide range of issues, including arthritis, work injuries, sports injuries, urinary incontinence, vestibular and balance issues, recovery from cancer treatment, and pain management.